Budget-Aware Sequential Brick Assembly with Efficient Constraint Satisfaction: Introduction

-In summary, the contributions of this work are as follows: \begin{itemize} \item We propose a novel generation model for sequential brick assembly, which validates physical constraints with a convolution filter in parallel and generates high-fidelity 3D structures; \item We propose a U-shaped 3D sparse convolutional network that can be trained with a voxel dataset, which enables us to assemble high-fidelity structures by exploiting a popular 3D dataset, i.e., ModelNet40~\citep{modelnet}; \item We show that our model successfully assembles two different brick types, i.e., \twobyfour~and~\twobytwo~LEGO bricks, in various experiments. \item We will release our codes and datasets upon publication. \end{itemize}
+In summary, the contributions of this work are as follows: \begin{itemize} \item We propose a novel sequential brick assembly model, which validates assembly constraints with a one-initialized brick-sized convolution filter and generates high-fidelity 3D structures; \item We utilize a U-shaped sparse 3D convolutional neural network that is trained with a voxelized dataset of ModelNet40~\citep{modelnet}; \item We show that our model successfully assembles different brick types in various circumstances, including a budget-aware scenario. \end{itemize}